Bayesian learning of Causal Structure and Mechanisms with GFlowNets and Variational Bayes: Variational Bayes-DAG-GFlowNet

-where $\mathrm{const}$ is a constant term independent of $G$.
+where $\mathrm{cst}$ is a constant term independent of $G$.
 Equivalently, we can see that the optimal distribution $q_{\phi^{\star}}(G)$ is defined up to a normalizing constant: this is precisely a setting where GFlowNets can be applied.
-Unlike in \cref{sec:dag-gflownet} though, where the reward was given by $R(G) = P(\mathcal{D}\mid G)P(G)$, here we can train the parameters $\phi$ of a GFlowNet with the reward function $\widetilde{R}(G)$ defined as
+Unlike in Section \ref{sec:dag-gflownet} though, where the reward was given by $R(G) = P(\mathcal{D}\mid G)P(G)$, here we can train the parameters $\phi$ of a GFlowNet with the reward function $\widetilde{R}(G)$ defined as

 in order to find $q_{\phi^{\star}}(G)$ that maximizes \eqref{eq:elbo}.
+We introduce a weighting parameter that weights the likelihood term similar to what was done in \citet{Higgins2016betaVAELB}. $w$ set to 0.1 which we found works well for all data sets that were tested in this paper.
+The weighting was found to be helpful to prevent the posterior collapsing to a point estimate.

-In \eqref{eq:vbg-reward-gfn}, the distribution $q_{\lambda}(\theta\mid G)$ corresponds to the current iterate of the distribution over mechanism parameters, found by maximizing the ELBO wrt.\ $\lambda$ at the previous iteration of coordinate ascent.
+In \eqref{eq:vbg-reward-gfn}, the distribution $q_{\lambda}(\theta\mid G)$ corresponds to the current iteration of the distribution over mechanism parameters, found by maximizing the ELBO with respect to $\lambda$ at the previous iteration of coordinate ascent.
 Note that we can recover the same reward function as in DAG-GFlowNet by setting $q_{\lambda}(\theta\mid G) \equiv P(\theta\mid G)$.
 To find $\phi^{\star}$, we can then minimize the following loss functions, based on the conditions in \eqref{eq:modified-db-conditions}

 where $\pi$ is a (full-support) distribution over transitions $G \rightarrow G'$.
-Furthermore, similar to \citet{Deleu2022BayesianSL}, we can efficiently compute the difference in log-rewards, the delta score, $\log \widetilde{R}(G') - \log \widetilde{R}(G)$, necessary for the loss function in \eqref{eq:loss-modified-db}:
+The same transformer architecture as used in \citet{Deleu2022BayesianSL} was used to parameterise both $P_{\phi}(s_{f}\mid G)$ and $P_{\phi}(G'\mid G)$.
+Furthermore, similar to \citet{Deleu2022BayesianSL}, we can efficiently compute the difference in log-rewards, the delta score, $\log \widetilde{R}(G') - \log \widetilde{R}(G)$, necessary for the loss function in \eqref{eq:loss-modified-db}.
+The derivation of the delta score is given in \ref{app:delta-score}.
+Although applied in a different context, our work relates to the EB-GFN algorithm \citep{zhang2022ebgfn} where an iterative procedure is used to update both a GFlowNet and the reward function (here, depending on $q_{\lambda}$), instead of having a fixed reward function.